 Elvie has seemed a little out of sorts lately.
 She’s still been her happy self, but she’s just been a little bit off.
 I knew that she was working on cutting some teeth, but I didn’t realize how many things that were going on were related to teething.

 Before, we had drool and a tiny bit of fussiness that was relieved by teething tablets or ibuprofen.
 Then up a tooth would pop, and she was done.
 This time, though, it turns out she is cutting a molar, and the symptoms are different.
 In addition to a quick check in with our pediatrician, I’ve been consulting with other moms, and it turns out that none of the symptoms she’s experiencing are unusual for toddlers cutting molar.
 Sure enough, a little corner of a molar popped up this afternoon.

+2. Being more clingy during the day.
 My lap has been occupied by Elvie for most of the day, every day for a week.

+6. Severe diaper rash.
 Moisture barriers, frequent diaper changes, and myriad medicated creams won’t touch this rash.
 I feel so bad for her every time I change her diaper.
 I can’t wait for this tooth to make its full appearance so she can be more comfortable.